Our annual Veterans Day tribute … (Click on one of the photos in the above gallery to enlarge and scroll.)

 The gift of their legacies bears no upscale real estate market value.
 They passed along a love of country and community that is priceless.

-Thank you, on Veterans Day, to the veterans of the area who have passed and are still with us.
+Thank you, on Veterans Day, to the veterans of the area who have passed and those who are still with us.
 You are cherished, honored.

 Take a look at some of their faces and remember the legacy they carry.